-2.7.4.10 Normal teletypewriter transmission procedures

-2.7.4.10.1 Messages shall be transmitted in accordance with predetermined responsibility for onward relay as agreed between the Administrations responsible for the operation of directly connected stations (see also 2.7.4.1.3 and 2.7.4.1.5.2.3).

-2.7.4.10.1.1 Arising from the responsibility agreements established under the provisions of 2.7.4.9.1, each station of the AFTN shall employ and, subject to the provisions of 2.7.4.9.1.1.1, adhere to a Routing Directory which consists of the Routing List.

-2.7.4.10.1.1.1 When an incoming message contains only identical location indicators in the lines-following-the-heading the receiving station shall accept responsibility for further relay.
+- 2.4.4.10 Normal teletypewriter transmission procedures - 2.4.4.10.1 Messages shall be transmitted in accordance with predetermined responsibility for onward relay as agreed between the Administrations responsible for the operation of directly connected stations (see also 2.4.4.1.3 and 2.4.4.1.5.2.3). - 2.4.4.10.1.1 Arising from the responsibility agreements established under the provisions of 2.4.4.9.1, each station of the AFTN shall employ and, subject to the provisions of 2.4.4.9.1.1.1, adhere to a Routing Directory which consists of the Routing List. - 2.4.4.10.1.1.1 When an incoming message contains only identical location indicators in the lines-following-the-heading the receiving station shall accept responsibility for further relay.
 If possible such relay shall be effected on the normal outgoing circuit to the place of destination of the message; if it is not possible to use the normal circuit, an appropriate alternative outgoing circuit shall be used.
-When neither of these facilities is in operation, the message shall not be retransmitted over the circuit from which it was received, without prior service message (see 2.7.4.1.1.9) notification of this action being given to the station that had made the previous transmission.

-2.7.4.10.1.1.2 An AFTN message originator not capable of handling service messages shall agree with the AFTN centre it is connected to on a method of exchanging service messages.
+When neither of these facilities is in operation, the message shall not be retransmitted over the circuit from which it was received, without prior service message (see 2.4.4.1.1.9) notification of this action being given to the station that had made the previous transmission. - 2.4.4.10.1.1.2 An AFTN message originator not capable of handling service messages shall agree with the AFTN center it is connected to on a method of exchanging service messages.

-Note.- A method of specifying service address in the optional data field is shown in 2.7.4.4.4.1 and 2.7.4.4.4.1.1.
+Note.- A method of specifying service address in the optional data field is shown in 2.4.4.4.4.1 and 2.4.4.4.1.1.

-2.7.4.10.1.2 Form of transmission - teletypewriter operation.
+2.4.4.10.1.2 Form of transmission - teletypewriter operation.

-All transmissions shall comprise in the following order (see Figure 2.7-2).
+All transmissions shall comprise in the following order (see Figure 2.4-2).